henry2004y/TestParticle.jl/docs/src/plotfunctions.md

 ### `orbit`

-The basic usages are the same as other functions described above and we just need to change the function name to `orbit`.
-Multiple lines can be plotted at one time with this function.
+The basic usages of `orbit` are the same as other functions described above with the same arguments.
+Multiple quantities from one particle solution can be plotted in the same axis.
 For example,

 ```julia
 orbit(sol, vars=[1, (1, 2), Eₖ])